A peek at Electronic Arts Inc. (EA): Who has invested in It?

 Electronic Arts Inc. (EA) Insider Activity

-A total of 58 insider transactions have happened at Electronic Arts Inc. (EA) in the last six months, with sales accounting for 40 and purchases happening 18 times.
-The most recent transaction is an insider sale by Miele Laura, the company’s Chief Operating Officer.
-SEC filings show that Miele Laura sold 1,500 shares of the company’s common stock on May 01 at a price of $127.28 per share for a total of $0.19 million.
-Following the sale, the insider now owns 25270.0 shares.
+A total of 36 insider transactions have happened at Electronic Arts Inc. (EA) in the last six months, with sales accounting for 30 and purchases happening 6 times.
+The most recent transaction is an insider sale by Simonson Richard A, the company’s Director.
+SEC filings show that Simonson Richard A sold 10,000 shares of the company’s common stock on May 11 at a price of $125.66 per share for a total of $1.26 million.
+Following the sale, the insider now owns 58723.0 shares.

-Electronic Arts Inc. disclosed in a document filed with the SEC on May 01 that Singh Vijayanthimala (Chief People Officer) sold a total of 800 shares of the company’s common stock.
-The trade occurred on May 01 and was made at $127.28 per share for $0.1 million.
-Following the transaction, the insider now directly holds 22955.0 shares of the EA stock.
+Electronic Arts Inc. disclosed in a document filed with the SEC on May 11 that Schatz Jacob J. (Chief Legal Officer) sold a total of 1,000 shares of the company’s common stock.
+The trade occurred on May 11 and was made at $126.70 per share for $0.13 million.
+Following the transaction, the insider now directly holds 15899.0 shares of the EA stock.

 Electronic Arts Inc. (EA): Who are the competitors?